carolina-rossman/bcog-final-project-dino-game/README.md

         - Will randomly appear but we will put a guideline in the code that presents the obstacles from being too close together.

-Dino Dash is an adventurous game where you play as Dino the dinosaur, a dinosaur from a corrupt test lab.
-We are bringing two beloved games together, the dinosaur game (no-wifi Google game) and Jetpack Joyride, to provide our take on the genre of side-scrolling games.
-Together, we have worked to create a sci-fi experience to bring two beloved games together, creating an addictive experience.
 ## Project Details
 ### 1. A brief (3-5 sentences) description of your planned project
 We will be attempting to recreate an advanced version of the no wifi dinosaur game.
 The game will include various user-input jumps, and various power-ups and power-downs, ranging from jetpacks, rocket blasters, speed up game and midget Dino.
 The goal of the game is to reach the end, blow up a fence, and escape the test lab.